gpt4free/g4f.live/docs/selecting_a_provider.md

 ## G4F - Selecting a Provider

-**The Interference API also allows you to specify which provider(s) to use for processing requests.
+**The Inference API also allows you to specify which provider(s) to use for processing requests.
 This is done using the `provider` parameter, which can be included alongside the `model` parameter in your API requests.
 Providers can be specified as a space-separated string of provider IDs.**

 #### How to Specify a Provider